bkesterbyld/maroon-potato/src/pages/index.md

     title: 'No Code, Distributed Backend API'
     subtitle: ''
     content: >-
-      Try an easy to use, powerful serverless backend you can setup in minutes.
-      We help you meet the demanding needs of global users with our proprietary edge processing technology.
+      Build a backend for you app in minutes.
+Take advantage of edge processing to put data & logic right next to speed up page loads and comply with privacy laws.
     actions:
       - label: Learn More
         url: /features